 Described in a commemorative book as 'a thunderous progress through thousands of miles lit to incandescence by the affection and enthusiasm of nine million devoted subjects', the tour was one of the major displays of mass public celebration of the monarchy.

-Sir William Dargie was an eight-time winner of the Archibald Prize for portraiture and an accomplished war artist with the Australian forces during the Second World War.
+Sir William Dargie was an 8-time winner of the Archibald Prize for portraiture and an accomplished war artist with the Australian forces during the Second World War.

 He was commissioned by Melbourne industrialist James P Beveridge as the first Australian to paint the portrait of the newly-crowned Queen.